-If the car door is fitted with a mechanical device preventing its opening until the car is facing access to the well, it is permissible for the car door to be able to be opened when the car floor is within the unlocking zone of the landing in front of which the car is to stop.
+If the car door is fitted with a mechanical device preventing its opening until the car is facing access to the well, it is permissible for the car door to be able to be opened when the car floor is within a maximum limit of 200 mm above or below the floor the unlocking zone of the landing in front of which the car is to stop.

-The operation of the landing levelling device with the car door open is allowed within the above-mentioned unlocking zone limit and for the maximum levelling speed specified above.
+The operation of the landing levelling device with the car door open is allowed within the above-mentioned 200 mm tolerance unlocking zone limit and for the maximum levelling speed specified above.